jampp/geeks/_src/_posts/2017-01-31-learning-rtb.markdown

-Currently, we are well on our way to leverage this technology for the estimation of models of market clearing prices and campaign velocity of spend, which are paramount to compute the opportunity cost of bidding for a campaign (vs. bidding for another one) and to establish a bidding schedule with the right pacing for each campaign, so keep in touch with us! `;)`
+Currently, we are well on our way to leverage this technology for the estimation of models of market clearing prices and campaign velocity of spend, which are paramount to computing the opportunity cost of bidding for a campaign (vs. bidding for another one) and to establishing a bidding schedule with the right pacing for each campaign, so keep in touch with us! `;)`

 ### References